wences-sanchez/Knowledge-Base/pages/Computational Thinking for Problem Solving.md

 		- ![image.png](../assets/image_1676628003680_0.png)
 		- Rather than begin from start to finish, you probably start by developing an outline of the essay.
 Instead of making all at a time.
 		- You start with the main ideas, later you decompose in smaller tasks.
-			- If you had to map the Earth, you wont'
+			- If you had to map the Earth, you won't be able to do all at once.
+You have to start with the satellites, later distribute them across the planet, add functionalities, zoom....
+		- **Decomposition** means breaking a complex problem into more manageable sub-problems
+			- Putting the solutions to the sub
 	-
 -